 Solar filters provided with inexpensive telescopes, usually designed to thread into an eyepiece at the back end of the telescope, are dangerous.
 If the filter is attached to the spot where you place your eye, sunlight concentrated by your optics will burn right though it.
 This is also why looking through unfiltered optics while wearing eclipse viewers is extremely dangerous and a recipe for serious eye injury.
 We'll say it again: a solar filter must be attached to the front of your telescope, binoculars, or camera lens.

-You’ll generally encounter three types of solar filters: metal on glass (usually the most durable and expensive), aluminized polyester film (frequently referred to as aluminized Mylar), and black polymer (sometimes with a layer of aluminized polyester on one side).
+You’ll generally encounter three types of solar filters: metal on glass (usually the most durable and expensive), aluminized polyester film (frequently but incorrectly referred to as aluminized Mylar), and black polymer (sometimes with a metal coating on at least one side).
 Some render the Sun white, while others impart a yellow, orange, or bluish tint.
 All are effective, so choose the type that best suits your preference and budget.

 Thanks to the growing popularity of solar observing, some manufacturers now produce telescopes and/or binoculars already equipped with safe solar filters, sometimes built right into the optics.
-These are very nice for viewing the partial phases of a solar eclipse, but unless the filters are removable (most aren't), these devices are useless during totality and useless for observing celestial objects at night.
+These are very nice for viewing the partial phases of any solar eclipse and the annular phase of an annular eclipse, but unless the filters are removable (most aren't), these devices are useless during totality and useless for observing celestial objects at night.
 See our Telescopes & Binoculars page to learn more.

 More information about safe solar observing: